rsimgroup/gem5-approxilyzer/README.md

 objdump -D -S ${BINARY_NAME} > ${BINARY_NAME}.dis
 ```
 Note the PCs of the *beginning* and *end* of the ROI (`${MAIN_START}` and `${MAIN_END}` in step 6).
+Additionally, ensure the application has an error quality metric that can be evaluated from its output.
+Refer to `gem5/scripts/injections/detailed_app_leveL_analysis.pl` for an example, and insert the metric into that script.

 Refer to gem5's [documentation](http://gem5.org/Disk_images) for adding applications to the gem5 disk image.